ingresso-group/slate/source/includes/_trolley.md

 `price_band_code` | The code for a price band, for example "C/pool".
 The price band code is generally made up of the code from the underlying supplier system, e.g. "C", followed by a "/" separator then "pool" or "alloc", indicating whether the price band is taken from the general pool of tickets or is from a ring-fenced allocation.
 `seat_request_status` | The status of your tickets after they have been reserved.
 Possible values are `not_requested` (specific seats not requested), `got_none` (you requested A13 and A14 but we gave you A15 and A16), `got_partial` (you requested A13 and A14 but we gave you A14 and A15), `got_all` (you requested A13 and A14 and you got A13 and A14 - by far the most common response when requesting specific seats).
 `ticket_orders` | A number of ticket_order objects, details below.
 `ticket_type_code` | The unique identifier for the ticket type.
-For seated events this refers to a part of house / seating area such as Grand Circle.
+For attractions this can refer to variations such as General Admission or Fast Track, and there is often only only.
+For seated events this normally refers to a part of house / seating area such as Grand Circle.
 `ticket_type_desc` | The description for the ticket type.
-This should be displayed to the customer `total_no_of_seats` | The number of seats for this order.
+This should be displayed to the customer `total_no_of_seats` | The number of tickets for this order.
 `total_sale_seatprice` | The total face value for this order.
 `total_sale_surcharge` | The total booking fee for this order.